What is a Community Development Financial Institution (CDFI)?

 The legal framework behind CDFIs

-Individual CDFIs are certified by the The Community Development Financial Institutions Fund (CDFI Fund).
-The CDFI Fund is an agency within the U.S. Department of the Treasury, that was established by the Riegle Community Development and Regulatory Improvement Act of 1994.
+Individual CDFIs are certified by The Community Development Financial Institutions Fund (CDFI Fund).
+The CDFI Fund is an agency within the U.S. Department of the Treasury that was established by the Riegle Community Development and Regulatory Improvement Act of 1994.

 The CDFI Fund’s mission “is to expand economic opportunity for underserved people and communities by supporting the growth and capacity of a national network of community development lenders, investors, and financial service providers.”
 You can read more about the CDFI certification process here.
+CDFIs, despite being certified by the CDFI Fund, are non-government entities.
 CNote only invests money with CDFI-Fund certified institutions.

 CDFIs, which are certified by the CDFI Fund, then go on to make loans throughout their local communities.
 The CDFI Fund summarized its model as follows: